 Wells Fargo Bank, Downtown Asheville

-Several works from our Permanent Collection by influential local craftsman William Waldo Dodge, Jr. will soon be on view in the lobby of the downtown Asheville Wells Fargo bank.
-These works, which include candlesticks, a cocktail shaker, goblets, a porringer and a bracelet, encourage viewers to consider the ways in which utilitarian objects are a matter of craft and design.
+Several works from our Permanent Collection by influential local craftsman William Waldo Dodge, Jr. are on view in the lobby of the downtown Asheville Wells Fargo Bank.

 Western Carolina University Bardo Arts Center